dat-G/DeepLearningStudy/week 16/Week 16: 深度学习补遗：集成学习进阶与量子计算概念入门.md

 ## Abstract

-This week, I continued studying Adaboost-related knowledge and mathematical principle derivations in Professor Li Hongyi's course.
+This week, I continued studying Adaboost-related knowledge and mathematical principle derivations in Professor Hung-yi Lee's course.
 At the same time, following the professor's guidance, I began supplementing some foundational knowledge related to quantum computing.

 ## 1. Adaboost